JSDA

 Convention over configuration, literally.
 The file name is the asset type.
 The folder path is the route.
 The module export is the output.
 There is no separate routing layer, no manifest, no plugin registry.
 This makes the entire system predictable and debuggable - in ~2,500 lines of code.

 The ESM module as the universal unit.
-Every asset — HTML page, CSS stylesheet, SVG icon, Markdown article — is a JavaScript module.
+Every asset - HTML page, CSS stylesheet, SVG icon, Markdown article, feed, sitemap, PDF report, or API-like response - is a JavaScript module.
 This means you can import one asset into another, compose pages from distributed parts, fetch data asynchronously, and publish reusable assets as npm packages with semantic versioning.
 Web assets become first-class citizens of the JavaScript ecosystem.

 Distributed composition.
 Since every asset is an ESM module, you can import components from CDN endpoints, compose applications from independently deployed micro-products, and cache results at middleware boundaries.
 This is the natural evolution of micro-frontends - without the framework overhead.